AdobeDocs/analytics.en/help/components/classifications/sets/manage/create.md

 ---
 # Create a classification set

-You can use the Classification set Manager to create a classification set.
+You can use the Classification set manager to create a classification set.

 **[!UICONTROL Components]** > **[!UICONTROL Classification sets]** > **[!UICONTROL Sets]** > **[!UICONTROL Add]**